andykuszyk/andykuszyk.github.io/2023-11-18-using-emacs-org-mode-as-a-jupyter-notebook.md

 #+end_src
 ```

-The key to this source block is the `:results output file` header argument, and the corresponding `:file data.njson`.
+The key to this source block is the `:results output file` header argument, and the corresponding `:file data.njson` argument.
 This tells org-mode to save the output of the code block to a file, rather than displaying the `stdout` in-buffer, and that the results should be saved to a file called `data.njson`.

 ## Visualising the data, directly in org-mode
 Now, we can load that data into `pandas`, and visualise it with `seaborn`: